Association Management FAQs

 The procedures for requesting traffic calming are:

 1. A request is made to the district supervisor by the Home Owners Association (HOA), with the names and contact information of 4 to 5 residents who can serve on a task force to review a conceptual traffic calming plan.
-HOA contact Pat Herrity’s office, 703-451-8873.
+HOA contacts Pat Herrity’s office, 703-451-8873.
 Supervisor’s staff member is responsible for contacting FCDOT.

 2. The district supervisor forwards the request to Fairfax County Department of Transportation (FCDOT).